Homemade Vanilla Ice Cream

 The Best Vanilla Ice Cream

 What makes this recipe French Vanilla-style rather than a typical Vanilla Ice Cream?
-It has a higher amount of egg yolks and a precise ratio of heavy cream to milk, which together makes a much creamier and richer ice cream.
+It has a higher amount of egg yolks and a precise ratio of heavy cream to milk, which together makes much creamier and richer ice cream.

 The slightly sweet and decadent vanilla is really lovely, but this ice cream base is also excellent for customizing with whatever flavors you like.
 No matter what extracts or mix-ins you include, this recipe creates the best homemade ice cream base for enjoying plain or building on with your sweet ideas!